 - Make sure to highlight on your CV how you were able to drive growth and increase sales by identifying strategies you implemented, quantifying your achievements where possible.

 - Showcase your leadership experience where possible.
 If you’ve had experience leading a team of junior sales associates, do mention that in more detail.
 This will give you an edge in applying for a senior sales associate or even managerial position.

 - Take advantage of your network.
 As a sales executive, you may have established a good number of clients and customers in the past.
 Reach out to and check with them if there could be any job opening you can try to apply for.
-Who else can better prove your ability to sell than someone you’ve sold something to?
+Who else can better vouch for your ability to sell than someone you’ve already sold something to?

 Job Hunting Tips from our Resident Headhunter

 - Sales jobs are everywhere.
 Almost all businesses offer something to customers in one way or another.
 With this in mind, you have to identify what type of service or product you are comfortable selling to customers.
 Once you’ve decided, start looking for companies where you can offer your talent and skills to.

 - Get the basics of resume writing right – learn our secrets to crafting a killer CV in our ultimate resume guide.